Death and state funeral of Manmohan Singh: Death and subsequent events

 In the evening of 26 December 2024, Singh collapsed at his home in New Delhi and was admitted to the emergency department of All India Institute of Medical Sciences, Delhi.
 He died a few hours after his hospitalisation at the age of 92.
 The official statement by AIIMS stated that Singh died at 9:51 pm, after being treated for age-related illnesses and "had sudden loss of consciousness at home" earlier that day.

 Following his death, the Government of India declared seven days of state mourning throughout India from 26 December to 1 January, both days inclusive, with flags at half mast throughout India during the period of state mourning.
 The government also announced that Singh will be accorded a state funeral.

 On 27 December, the Union Cabinet, chaired by Prime Minister Narendra Modi, passed a Condolence Resolution in the memory of Singh.
 The Cabinet also observed a two-minute silence.
 The resolution read, in part:

 Dr. Manmohan Singh has left his imprint on our national life.
 In his passing away, the Nation has lost an eminent statesman, renowned economist and a distinguished leader.

 Further, it was announced by the president's secretariat that the change of guard ceremony at Rashtrapati Bhavan on 28 December will not take place due to national mourning.

 State funeral

 The state funeral for Manmohan Singh occurred in New Delhi on 28 December 2024.
 His eldest daughter lit the funeral pyre at the crematorium in front of President Droupadi Murmu, Vice President Jagdeep Dhankhar, Prime Minister Narendra Modi, and senior members of Singh's Congress Party.
-Foreign dignitaries such as the King of Bhutan Jigme Khesar Namgyel Wangchuck and Mauritius Foreign Minister Dhananjay Ramful were also in attendance.
+Foreign dignitaries such as the King of Bhutan Jigme Khesar Namgyel Wangchuck and Mauritius Foreign Minister Ritish Ramful were also in attendance.
 Singh received full state honours in a ceremony that included a 21-gun salute.